Death Becomes Her: A Century of Mourning Attire

 The color black was associated with the period of mourning for a widow.
 In Victorian times, widows were believed to be a threat to the social order because as widowed women with unrestrained sexual prowess, they would allegedly tempt men.
 If a widow were to wear a different color, it would be considered an inappropriate gesture.
 Although widows could gradually relax their dress code, if a widow were to stop dressing in black too early, she would be assumed to be sexually active.
 After a few years, a widow would be able to costume more muted colors such as grey or lavender.
 Following the Civil War and countless deaths, the abundance of widows wearing black came to be viewed as bad morale.
 Therefore, the dress code for widows was relaxed.

-This display was primarily focused on mourning garments worn by women as opposed to men.
-However, it does vaguely depict the simple black suit that men traditionally wore, including a hat with a wide black band, but this was not always worn as the suit was.
+The majority of this exhibit was devoted to the mourning attire worn by ladies rather than by men.
+But it does portray the plain black suit that men typically wore, complete with a hat with a wide black band, but this was not always worn as the suit was.
 Even so, the clothing of the women during this time period was emphasized more.
-They were described as having worn a “mourning crape,” or a light crinkled gauze material, processed to get this texture and lusterless appearance, as an attempt to make the outfit consciously bleak.
+They were described as having worn a "mourning crape," or a light crinkled gauze material, processed to get this texture and lusterless appearance, as an attempt to make the outfit consciously bleak.
 It was also said that women believed that the indulgence of personal grief was incompatible with their duties to themselves.